-Founded in 1965, Subway is a privately owned fast food chain that primarily sells sub sandwiches, as well as salads and other food items.
+Founded in 1965, Subway is a privately owned fast-food chain that primarily sells sub sandwiches, as well as salads and other food items.
 All Subway restaurants are franchised and the company only employs a small head office staff.
 Currently, Subway has more than 40,000 restaurants operating in 102 different countries.
 In the U.S. alone, the company serves nearly 2,800 sandwiches every 60 seconds.
-Subway has traditionally grown through its flexible franchise model and surpassed McDonald’s as the number one fast food restaurant in the U.S. in terms of store numbers.
+This restaurant has traditionally grown through its flexible franchise model and surpassed McDonald’s as the number one fast-food restaurant in the U.S. in terms of store numbers.

 All Subway franchisees have the advantage of a well-proven system that has been working for over 50 years.
 Due to the popularity of the products, the Subway system is a welcoming opportunity for a successful future.